Understanding DDQS: A Comprehensive Guide to Due Diligence Questionnaires

 Quantifying Risk Through Structured Data Collection

 DDQs transform subjective risk assessment into comparable metrics.
-Here's our framework for scoring responses:
+Here's a framework for scoring responses:

 Binary compliance questions (e.g., "Do you maintain cyber liability insurance?") should represent threshold requirements—negative responses trigger automatic elevated risk classification or disqualification.